uvarc/workshop-site/content/lesson/ses-python-intro/matplotlib-pandas.md

 Many other options exist.

-## Summary and Exercise

-Download the file [pandas_demo.ipynb](/data/pandas_demo.ipynb) and the data files [eighthr.data](/data/eighthr.data) and [eightr.names](/data/eighthr.names).
-If you are using Windows, check that it does not append ".txt" to the data files.
-You may need to open File Explorer, go to View, and check "File name extensions."
-Open the notebook in JupyterLab or Jupyter.
-Go through the exercises in each cell.

-After all this, you might wonder how to visualize your data further.
-That is where Matplotlib, Seaborn, and many other packages come in.

 # Matplotlib

+After all this data analysis, you might wonder how to visualize and represent your data for other humans.
+That is where Matplotlib, Seaborn, and many other data visualization packages come in.

 Matplotlib is a Python package that can be used to produce high-quality plots similar to those of MATLAB<sup>TM</sup>.
 Its homepage and documentation can be found at [matplotlib.org](https://matplotlib.org).
 A full complement of plot types is available, including